Websites For Hairdressers And Beauty Salons

 Anything from £1000 – £2000 should provide you with a modern, mobile and Google friendly website, with everything you need to make your business stand out and WOW clients new and old.
 At the upper end this would include having an online appointment system, preferably linked to any salon management software you may have.

-I’ve had experience of working with the hairdressing industry for over six years now.
+I’ve had experience of working with the hairdressing industry for over seven years now.

 It was 2011 that I created my first website for a local hairdresser, started working with a Yorkshire based scissor company called Scissorhands – and got to experience the ‘full-on’ world of hairdressing close up, on the Scissorhands stand at Salon International at Excel in London.
 (I went on to do nearly 20 hairdressing trade shows after that and have genuinely had dreams in which I was able to cut hair with a pair of layering scissors!)